Looking for a College

 - Complete a rough draft of the applications essays.
 Get feedback from a trusted advisor: a parent, teacher, or counselor.

-- Request an official transcript from Lori Cutting to be sent to each of the colleges you have applied to.
+- Request an official transcript from Renee Martinez to be sent to each of the colleges you have applied to.
 UC Academy will mail the transcript directly to the college.
 Please allow 1 week to process your request.

 - Complete the final draft of your application by completing an online application.